 The program feels outdated, but it does the job.

-WebPagetest: This tool runs three tests before showing a “waterfall view” of load performance and an How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action. checklist.
+WebPagetest: This tool runs three tests before showing a “waterfall view” of load performance and an The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More checklist.

 This tool also has an outdated feel and will be overwhelming to non-techies, but that’s why you should send it to your tech person.